amandoabreu/amandoabreu.github.io/_posts/2019-10-02-should-i-make-an-app-or-a-site.md

 ---
 title: Should I make an app or a site?
+And introducing player number 3.
 layout: page
 newsletter: true
 comments: true